DongLab-DevTools/ScreenNameViewer-For-Compose/README.md

 ## Overview

+An extension of the existing XML ScreenNameViewer that displays Compose Screen names as overlays as well.

+This library is particularly useful for Single Activity architectures or when managing multiple Screens within Activities/Fragments.

 ScreenNameViewer displays the class names of currently visible Activities and Fragments in real-time on screen.

 It significantly improves debugging and development efficiency in apps with complex Fragment structures or frequent screen transitions.